sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/1 - Abort Abort/1 - Abort.md

 He took a moment, closing his eyes to calm himself.
 Then, finally, he smirked and opened his eyes toward the impaled human. "rough mistake, huh," he taunted.

-Frisk grunted. "...do it, fucker."
+Frisk grunted, choking out a response. "...do it, fucker."

 "hmmmmm..."
 Sans made a show of thinking about it.
 Then he shrugged. "nah, guess you'll just have to live."